EliteLoser/ConvertTo-Json/README.md

 # ConvertTo-Json

-ConvertTo-STJson is a PowerShell version 2-compatible ConvertTo-Json.
+ConvertTo-STJson is a basic PowerShell version 2-compatible ConvertTo-Json that's under heavy development as of 2017-04-14.
 You can read about JSON syntax here: http://json.org

 If you have PowerShell version 3 or higher, it's already built into the system.